isaacSennerholt/sudelity/README.md

 ### A Living Ethic That Cannot Be Performed

-Sudelism is not a shield against failure.
+Sudelism isn’t a shield against failure.
 It makes no claim to moral completion.
 It simply grounds ethics in co-navigation — not outcomes, not ideals, not declarations.

 There is no stage.<br/>
 No ritual safety.<br/>